 Congratulations on your new home and acquisition of a built-in central vacuum system.
-You will discover your AirVac central vacuum to be vastly superior to other methods when it comes to cleaning your house, offering ample power and versatility to clean anything, anywhere, with no offensive odor or distracting noise.
-The only real maintenance that is required of you is emptying the collection tank.
+You will discover your AirVac central vacuum to be vastly superior to other cleaning methods.
+Central vacuums offer ample power and versatility to clean anything, anywhere, with no offensive odor or distracting noise.
+The only real maintenance required is emptying the collection tank periodically.
 All components of the system can be repaired in the event of damage, and individual accessories such as tools and hoses can be upgraded upon request.

 What is a Central Vacuum?

-A central vacuum is a built-in appliance in which the main suction unit is installed in another part of the house such as the garage, basement, or utility room.
-From that location, PVC pipes extend through interior walls and connect to wall ports called inlet valves at various locations within the house.
+A central vacuum is a built-in appliance in which the main suction unit (also known as a power unit) is installed in another part of the house (such as the garage, basement, or utility room).
+From that location, PVC pipes extend through interior walls and connect to wall ports, called inlet valves, at various locations within the house.
 Once a long vacuum hose is plugged into an inlet valve, a powerful suction starts and vacuuming can begin.
 Accessories for the AirVac vacuum are available for cleaning hard-to-reach areas like ceiling fans, light shades, and corners.
-There are even appliances for outdoor use, such as for garages and patios.
-What’s unique about your Central Vacuum System is that the debris the system collects is not just suctioned up but is actually removed from the living area, leaving no unpleasant odor.
+There are even accessories for outdoor use, including garages and patios.
+What makes your Central Vacuum System unique, is that the debris the system collects is not just suctioned up, but it is actually removed from the living area, leaving no unpleasant odor.

 Central Vacuum Instructions

 Central vacs are easy to use.
 Simply plug the hose into any wall inlet and begin vacuuming.
 The suction will start instantly, or there may be a switch on the hose handle to control the suction.
-There may be a switch on the main vacuum unit in the basement or garage and it should be left "off" which is the standby position.
+There may be a switch on the main vacuum power unit, and it should be left "off," which is the standby position.
 Dirt and debris are transported from the vacuum hose to the pipes in the house and are deposited in the main collection unit.
 From there, exhaust is dispersed or is vented outdoors.
 When you are finished vacuuming, simply turn the suction off on the hose handle or unplug the hose, leaving the inlet valve door open momentarily to allow the pressure to level off.
 Maintenance is also a breeze: check the filter, which is located at the top or bottom of the main unit, and clean or replace when needed (paper filters should be changed, while cloth and pleated filters may be shaken out or replaced).

 Top Reasons to Use a Central Vacuum